ThibaultDieudonne/RiotMatchmaking/README.md

 Note this streak parameter is unbiased: if matchmaking algorithm is considering streaks over a bigger game history, we may necessarily see some repercussions by only observing the last two games.
 If matchmaking algorithm was considering other parameters, they may have repercussions on winrate, so on streaks (as a player with winrate > 0.5 wins two games in a row with a probability p > 1/4).

-However if Riot is using the biggest game history possible (i.e. season winrate) the game sample needed to see repercussions on the last two games may not be computable in a reasonable time (see time restrictions on "# How to run" section).
+However if Riot is using the biggest game history possible (i.e. season winrate) the game sample needed to see repercussions on the last two games may be very long to compute (see time restrictions on "# How to run" section).

-We define winrate as a binary parameter representing either a losing player (season winrate < 0.5) or a winning player (season winrate >= 0.5).
+To over come this issue, we could define winrate as a binary parameter representing either a losing player (season winrate < 0.5) or a winning player (season winrate >= 0.5).
+Note this parameter has not been implemented because of how hard Riot API made it to get player's winrates (only way of doing so is to keep a a local database with every ranked game played this season, or do web scrapping on a similar service).
+Anyway, the following content describe how we would have managed it.

 # Metric description